Sherlockboy/LaravelStore/README.md

 be set as not-default.

 ### My Account - My Wishlist
-If `user` added some products to his/her wishlist, this products will be displayed here, together with button which allows to remove product from wishlist.
+If `user` added some products to his/her wishlist, this products will be displayed here, together with buttons `Remove from wishlist` which allows to remove product from wishlist and `Add to cart` button.

 If there are no products in wishlist, corresponding message will be displayed.